Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Olive & Rye

-Olive & Rye is Hepworth’s Deli’s big sister.
-It’s a rustic cafe with even more space and even more creative dishes made with locally-sourced ingredients.
+Olive & Rye is a spacious, rustic cafe with creative dishes made with locally-sourced ingredients.
 We’re talking chorizo baked beans on sourdough toast, buttermilk blueberry pancakes and homemade crumpets.
 They’ve also got a range of fresh sandwiches and salads, or you can just nip in for a brew and a slice of cake.
 It’s all available to takeaway, if you’re in a hurry, and they have a selection of deli goods, like jams and chutneys that you can pick up too.

 Olive & Rye, 18-20 Queens Arcade, Leeds, West Yorkshire, LS1 6LF.